 The purpose of this notice is to inform you of the type of information (including personal information) that our team (West Yorkshire R&D Team) holds, how that information is used, who we may share that information with, and how we keep it secure and confidential.

 What we do

 Research holds the key to delivering continuing sustainable improvements within the NHS.
-Hosted by Bradford Districts Clinical Commissioning Group (CCG) and working on behalf of all of the West Yorkshire and Harrogate CCGs, the WY R&D team works closely with partners from academia and the health sector to increase evidence-based innovation and knowledge exchange within clinical and care settings.
+Working on behalf of the West Yorkshire Integrated Care Board, the WY R&D team works closely with partners from academia and the health sector to increase evidence-based innovation and knowledge exchange within clinical and care settings.

 How we use your information